hashbang/hashbang/abuse/signup.md

 The addition of a CAPTCHA obviously requires an API change.
 The design criteria for it are as follows:

-1. change as little as possible the current signup API;
+- change as little as possible the current signup API;
-2. be stateless, in conformance with requirement 4;
-3. be secure, in the following ways:
+- be secure, in the following ways:
   - allow a limited (configurable) time to solve the CAPTCHA;
   - prevent users from reusing CAPTCHA answers;
   - do not expose any information to the user that may facilitate automated CAPTCHA solving;
-4. be independent from [TextCaptcha]: the CAPTCHA-generating system must be replaceable without any change to the API.
+- be independent from [TextCaptcha]: the CAPTCHA-generating system must be replaceable without any change to the API.

 #### Public API